Bringing Baby Home

 Since Sphynx cats are primarily hairless, they don't have fur to catch the oils produced.
 Their skins gets oily and that oil catches dust and dirt like a magnet.
 They are also prone to dry skin and skin conditions such as rashes, hives and dermatitis.
 Organic cold pressed coconut oil is great for their skin.
 You can apply it with your fingers or even a cotton ball for areas such as their bottom if it gets irritated.
 Coconut oil also has antiviral and antibiotic properties.
 I also feed small amounts of it to our cats on the end of a spoon.

-Bathing your Sphynx baby weekly or bi-weekly should be a top priority.
+Consider bathing your Sphynx baby weekly or bi-weekly.
 Using a gentle shampoo/soap without alot of chemical is essential.
-We use Johnson's baby wash mixed with Dawn dish soap to bath both our adults and babies.
+We use Johnson's baby wash mixed with the blue Dawn dish soap to bathe both our adults and babies.
 Dawn dish soap is great for removing excess oils on Sphynx skin and is proven gentle enough to use on the baby ducklings caught up on oil spills in waterways.
 I put a squirt of the mix on the organic cotton baby washcloth and presto...
+Caution: only use the blue Dawn.
+The other color formulas of Dawn are not advised for use on your Sphynx babies.

 As I research and try new products, I will post updated of the results on the support group page.
 I will be sending each kitten home with a baby cotton wash cloth in their gift basket.
 They work much better than the large wash cloths on getting into the skin fold underneath the kittens.